AbhinavT01/COTTHETA-LLC/README.md

 - human_detection2.py : alternate method to detect human names used name parser library(python) to detect names.
 - auto_rotate.py: to auto align the document in right position.Not works for all documents.
 - pp.py: sample  file  to check bank_data  algorithm
-- doc_text_detect2:  testing for  structured document data as present in file . but sometimes data  is very dioriented.
+- doc_text_detect2:  testing for  structured document data as present in file . but sometimes data  is very diSoriented.

 ## Acknowledgements